mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/11_feedback3/index.md

 ### Why not `or`?

-The `or` method evaluates the argument event if it's not used.
+The `or` method evaluates the argument even if it's not used (eager evaluation).
-Because calling `self.i.next()` is side-effecting, that would introduce a bug.
+Because calling `self.i.next()` has side effects, this would create a bug.

 ### step_by